aabbtree77/auth-starter-frontend/README.md

 # Decisions Made

 1. No emails and complex workflows, hence no password resets, might add a social login as an escape hatch some day.
-Or not.

 2. Only a single active user session is allowed.
 Managing multiple sessions with multiple cookies with all the permutations and expiry times, do you really want to go there?

 3. Only the `bun run dev` mode.

-4. No middleware.
+4. Almost no middleware.

 # Some Thoughts About (BE + FE) vs Metaframeworks